Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

-\begin{remark} Compared to Theorem \ref{thm:uni_consistency_bounded}, the uniform consistency rate becomes $O_p(n^{-1/2+1/\zeta})$, which relies on $\zeta$ defined in Assumption IX.
+\end{theorem} } \begin{remark} Compared to Theorem \ref{thm:uni_consistency_bounded}, the uniform consistency rate becomes $O_p(n^{-1/2+1/\zeta})$, which relies on $\zeta$ defined in Assumption VIII.
 This indicates that the rate now depends on both the specific form of the likelihood function and the level of edge dependency.
-On the other hand, The average consistency rate remains optimal and consistent with the result in Section \ref{sec:bounded_case}. \end{remark}
+On the other hand, The average consistency rate remains optimal and consistent with the result in Section \ref{sec:bounded_case}. \end{remark} { To characterize the asymptotic distributions under the dependent-edge setting, we introduce the following consistent estimators of covariance matrices introduced in Assumption X: } \begin{theorem}[Joint Asymptotic Distribution] Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, denote $\phi_{\mathcal{I}} = (\phi_{i_1}^{\top}, \phi_{i_2}^{\top},...,\phi_{i_m}^{\top})^{\top}$.
+Under Assumptions II-X, we have